duxor/TDD12/readme.md

 Simulate at least a thousand games using three doors for each strategy and show the results in such a way as to make it easy to compare the effects of each strategy.

+### Day 5 - Fizz Buzz

+Write a program that prints the numbers from 1 to 100.
+But for multiples of three print “Fizz” instead of the number and for the multiples of five print “Buzz”.
+For numbers which are multiples of both three and five print “FizzBuzz”.

+Sample output:

+1

+2

+Fizz

+4

+Buzz

+Fizz

+7

+8

+Fizz

+Buzz

+11

+Fizz

+13

+14

+FizzBuzz

+16

+17

+Fizz

+19

+Buzz

+… etc up to 100

 ## Author

 [Dusan Perisic](http://dusanperisic.com)